persteenolsen/django-starter-two/README.md

 If everything is fine my photo will be displayed

-When working with CSS files you will need to add them to the dir 'static' and test like above
+The CSS files can be tested the same way like the .jpg above

-Now you can use images and CSS in your Templates
+Now you can use the images and CSS in your Templates

 ## Running Locally and take a look at the Admin Backend